eucliss/clutch/readme.md

 <!-- - Correlates it -->
 <!-- - Visualizes it -->
 - Allows for:
-    - Masking
+    - x - Masking
-    - Synthesizing
+    - x - Synthesizing
-    - Anonymizing (Faking package)
+    - Anonymizing (Maybe use something like the faking package but I think LLM)
     - Monitoring
     - Alerting
     - ML on top